MaterializeInc/materialize/doc/user/content/manage/user-management/_index.md

 ### Inheritance

 Inheritance in RBAC allows you to create roles that inherit permissions from other roles.
+Inheritance only applies to role permissions.
+Role attributes are not inherited.
 Inheriting permissions allows you to minimize the number of roles you have to manage.

 ## Next steps